JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 Configure the behavior of this check by setting the `kotlin.jvm.target.validation.mode` property in the `build.gradle` file to:

-* `error` – the plugin will fail the build; the default value for projects on Gradle 8.0+.
+* `error` – the plugin fails the build; the default value for projects on Gradle 8.0+.
-* `warning` – the Kotlin Gradle plugin will print a warning message; the default value for projects on Gradle less than 8.0.
+* `warning` – the plugin prints a warning message; the default value for projects on Gradle less than 8.0.
-* `ignore` – the plugin will skip the check and won't produce any messages.
+* `ignore` – the plugin skips the check and doesn't produce any messages.

 To avoid JVM target incompatibility, [configure a toolchain](#gradle-java-toolchains-support) or align JVM versions manually.